techthoughts2/ApertaCookie/README.md

 ## Synopsis

-ApertaCookie is a PowerShell module that can extract and decrypt cookie data from the SQLite files of several popular browsers.
+ApertaCookie is a PowerShell module that can extract and decrypt cookie data from the SQLite databases of several popular browsers.

 ## Description